EmanonUser/Ansible-EmanonLab/README.md

     - Fix_2 firewalld rule based on hosts laptop or pi
     - pi hosts var, centralise zfs data paths
     - podman_firewalld_zone, is not unique to each role
-    - coredns, use podman_networking to generate zone file
     - Rename all handlers with role dependate name, even if there will be executed multiple times
     - ip:port:port/proto binding for others podman container(s)